 Adam’s scientific abstract about the game’s benefits to conservation education was just accepted by the review panel of the 2022 International Ornithological Congress, considered by many to be the most prestigious event of its kind.
-Adam will be traveling to Durban, South Africa in Aug.
-2022 to present his research in-person at IOC.

 British Columbia In-Game Location Available Late August!

 The eagerly awaited 2nd Find the Birds game location will be available as a free update in late August.
 It is being produced currently and will add 15 new bird species, 2 birding hotspots, and 2 conservation quests to the game.

 Game Co-Creator Adam Dhalla featured in Seattle Times